-As part of a corporate-wide transformation nearly a decade ago, treasury was challenged to think differently about everything from cash and liquidity management, undertaking new “non-treasury” responsibilities, data science, cross-team collaboration, and the use of technology to drive innovation.
+As part of a corporate-wide transformation nearly a decade ago, treasury was challenged to think differently about everything from cash and liquidity management, undertaking new “non-treasury” responsibilities, data science, cross-team collaboration and the use of technology to drive innovation.

-The result was a completely new treasury mandate which set in motion a series of continuous projects focused on managing liquidity more efficiently against the backdrop of constantly seeking ways to create new best practices.
+The result was a completely new treasury mandate, which set in motion a series of continuous projects focused on managing liquidity more efficiently against the backdrop of constantly seeking ways to create new best practices.

 We have presented on this ongoing digital transformation at prior conferences, discussing everything from perfecting cash visibility, re-engineering cash receipts, implementing new controls to protect investments and payments, establishing KPIs to benchmark and measure success, and implementing a data visualization strategy to drive business intelligence and create systems of insight.

-This year at AFP 2021, we will talk about the opportunity for a redo of our treasury technology strategy through what we called a platform utilization study (or PLUS, which sounds more fun).
+This year at AFP 2021, we will talk about the opportunity for a redo of our treasury strategies through what we called a platform utilization study (or PLUS, which sounds more fun).
 The goal was to determine what we could do better with our technology and our technology partners — and nothing was spared!
 We focused on the technology itself, its level of modernization, if we met our digital transformation objectives, and if we were set for success for the next five years.

-Specific questions included:
+Specific questions related to treasury management strategies included:

 - What should we be using a treasury system (TMS) for?